Jason Marsden: Career

 In 2014, he voiced Sumo and Belson in the pilot episode of the Cartoon Network animated series Clarence.
 After this episode, the voices of Sumo and Belson were handed to Tom Kenny and Roger Craig Smith, respectively.

-In 2019, Marsden returned to voice Bart Allen / Kid Flash in Young Justice: Outsiders.

 In 2020, Marsden began producing an online web series for YouTube called The Mars Variety Show.
 Following the style of The Dean Martin Show, it features Indie musicians, comedians, and alternative performers.

 Personal life

-Marsden married Christy Hicks in October 2004; however, they divorced in 2020 after sixteen years of marriage.
-In 2007, Marsden and Christy opened up a Yoga studio in Burbank, California.
+Marsden married Christy Hicks in October 2004.
+In 2020, they divorced after 16 years of marriage.
 Their son was born on February 10, 2010.
 Marsden lives in Nashville, Tennessee.

+In 2005, Marsden and Hicks opened up a Yoga studio in Burbank, California, called Yoga Blend which relocated to a bigger location in 2007.
+In March 2020, Yoga Blend was shut down due to the COVID-19 pandemic.
+It closed permanently on December 30, 2020, due to financial issues.

 In 2020, Marsden revealed he has a girlfriend during an interview for a YouTube series.